Much More than a Princess Movie

 FROZEN has incredible animation and wonderful songs.
 There are plot twists that enhance the movie positively.
 Not only does the movie have an inspiring worldview, great story line and incredible animation, it’s also very comical.
 FROZEN truly is one of Disney’s best Princess movies.

-A short cartoon before FROZEN brings back the old Mickey and Mini Mouse characters.
+A short cartoon before FROZEN brings back the old Mickey and Minnie Mouse characters.
 The villain, Pete, is trying to kidnap Mini.
 He throws Mickey out of the black and white world into the world of 3D.
-After figuring out how to use the 3D world to his benefit, Mickey is able to get Mini back.
+After figuring out how to use the 3D world to his benefit, Mickey is able to get Minnie back.
 There is some animated violence in the short.
 Pete is stabbed in the behind multiple times by a pitchfork.
 Overall the short is cute, but uses animated violence for comic relief.

 FROZEN is one of Disney’s most entertaining, inspiring movies.
 It shows love isn’t about lust, but sacrifice.
 Elsa learns there’s a right and wrong.
 She also learns you can’t isolate yourself, but must help others.
 FROZEN has a very strong redemptive, moral worldview.
 It also has incredible animation and wonderful songs, with plot twists that advance the story in positive directions.
 FROZEN not only has an uplifting worldview, great story, and incredible animation.
 It’s also very funny.